CodeStory/fluent-http/README.md

 + Starting a web server should be a one-liner
 + It should start at the speed of light
-+ It should use a robust fast http server
++ It should rely on a robust, fast http server
 + Using fluent-http should not imply using dozens of plugins and dependencies
 + Web standards should be baked-in